 The following are letter grades given and their equivalents in grade points:

-“A” – Four grade points per credit hour – “A” grade indicates exceedingly high achievement.
+“A” – 4 grade points per credit hour; “A” grade indicates exceedingly high achievement.

-“D” – One grade point per credit hour – “D” grade indicates marginal achievement.
+“D” – 1 grade point; “D” grade indicates marginal achievement.

-“F” – Zero grade points per credit hour.
-“F” grade indicates unsatisfactory achievement.
+“F” – 0 grade points; “F” grade indicates unsatisfactory achievement.

 Other report abbreviations and their meanings include the following: